-Benchmarks exist as a way of comparison.
-In PACTA for Banks Methodology there are currently two viable benchmarking options: (i) the corporate economy - this is defined as the sum of all the production values for a sector contained in the data set to which the loan book is being compared and (ii) the scenario benchmark - there are many scenarios that a loan book can be benchmarked against and within them there are different levels of granularity to which a loan book can be benchmarked to.
+Benchmarks allow us to perform comparisons.
+In the PACTA for Banks Methodology, there are currently two viable benchmarking options: (i) the corporate economy (defined as the sum of all the production values for a sector contained in the data set to which the loan book is being compared); and (ii) the scenario benchmark.
+There are many scenarios against which a loan book can be benchmarked, and within these, there are varying levels of granularity.
 Please refer to the forthcoming "Disclosure and Communications Guidelines document" at www.transitionmonitor.com for a further description of appropriate benchmarks to be used.
-There are more benchmarking options some of which are discussed in the table below.
+There are additional benchmarking options, some of which are discussed in the table below.